By Taking a Step-by-Step Approach to Discovery Day, Potential Franchise Owners Will Be Prepared to Make an Informed Decision

 Demonstrate That You Can Follow a System

-The major benefit of owning a franchise is that it provides you with a working system.
+A major benefit of owning a franchise is that it provides you with a working system.
 While success isn’t guaranteed in franchising, the best way to ensure success is to not reinvent the business and follow the system provided to you.
 It is important to follow the franchisor's directions through the discovery process.
-This includes reading the materials provided and being on time, which can show that you are serious about the franchise opportunity.
+This includes reading the materials provided and being on time, which can show that you are serious about the franchise business opportunity.

 Stay Calm and Don’t Get Overwhelmed

 To make the most of a franchise discovery day, asking good questions is important.
 The franchise’s team is there to answer questions that you have about the franchise.
 But you have to narrow the questions to a few specific ones.
-Check the franchisor’s website before making your list, so you’re not asking questions you could have found out on your own.
+Check the franchisor’s website before making your list so you’re not asking questions you could have found out on your own.

 Put Your Best Foot Forward

 Franchises are like families, so it’s important that everyone has the same mission and goals.
 Put your best foot forward, but also make sure that you like the franchise team, as well.
 Are they inclusive and friendly?
 This is an important factor.

 Do Your Due Diligence and Show Your Industry Knowledge

 Even though you’ve done a lot in order to get the invitation to discovery day, you can still learn what your knowledge gaps are and do your best to fill in those gaps.
 Doing your due diligence on the franchise and the industry, in general, can help you make a good impression as well as help you make an informed decision.

 All franchises have a corporate culture.
 They all stand for something and have their own beliefs and culture.
 If you don’t fit in with the corporate culture, then the franchise may not be for you.
 Look for a franchise that has similar values to your own.